 Here are some key reasons that prove the worth of omnichannel customer service.

-- Enhanced customer experience – When brands engage across all online and offline customer service channels to deliver consistent support, customer experience is enhanced.
+- Enhanced user engagement – When brands engage across all online and offline customer service channels to deliver consistent support, they tend to deliver higher engagment.

 - Streamline customer journey for better insights – Businesses can understand the customer lifecycle better with conversation history and deliver personalized real time support.